 - Salt: Elevates the final taste of the rolls.

-- Butter: Softened butter will properly mix with the other dough ingredients.
+- Butter: Softened butter will mix properly with the other dough ingredients.
 You will also need some to brush on the top of rolls after baking.

 - Egg: Binds your dough together and supplements the gluten, a necessary ingredient for an enriched dough.